sbg/nci-workshop/README.md

 ##GeneExpressionWF
 This workflow produces a differential expression analysis from an array of Level 3 TCGA RNASeq Gene Expression Quantification files.
 It first merges the files into a single matrix and produces a "metadata matrix"  from the metadata (e.g. sample type, gender) from each individual case (*GeneExpressionMunger*, *munger.py*).
 It then runs a custom  differential expression analysis that produces a matrix of (adj) p-values per gene based on differences among sample-types (e.g. Solid Tissue Normal and Primary Tumor) as well as some plots in PDF (*DifferentialExpression*, *diff.R*).

-#Import tools from this repo into CGC Project
+##Import tools from this repository into a CGC project
 You can import any CWL JSON in these projects as a tool into the Cancer Genomics Cloud.
 First, you must [set up a CGC account](http://docs.cancergenomicscloud.org/docs/sign-up-for-the-cgc) and [create a project](http://docs.cancergenomicscloud.org/docs/create-a-project).

 **Steps:**